 We envision a nation where communities of color thrive and race is never a barrier to economic opportunity.

 Founded in 1993, The Greenlining Institute is a policy, research, organizing, and leadership institute working for racial and economic justice.
-We work on a variety of major policy issues, from the economy to environmental policy, health care and many others, because we recognize that economic opportunity doesn’t operate in a vacuum.
+We work on a variety of major policy issues, from the economy to environmental policy, health care and many others, because economic opportunity has many parts, and they all connect.
 We don’t see these issues as being in separate silos, but as interconnected threads in a web of opportunity.

-Headquartered in California, Greenlining’s approach focuses on bringing grassroots community leaders face to face with leading public and private sector leaders.
-We design and support policies designed to open doors to opportunity.
+Headquartered in Oakland, California, Greenlining’s approach connects community leaders with policymakers, researchers and private sector leaders.
+We design and support policies designed to open doors to opportunity, recognizing that America’s racial wealth gap was created by deliberate policy choices and it will take deliberate, race-conscious choices to end it.
 We don’t see these interactions as a zero-sum game in which one side must win and the other must lose.
-Instead, we reach for win-win solutions that expand the size of the pie for all Americans.
+Instead, we reach for win-win solutions that expand opportunity for all Americans.

 Just as important, this new effort would be based on communities working together across racial and ethnic lines.
 Instead of different groups fighting for slices of a too-small pie, we would work together to increase the size of the pie for everyone.

-What began as an informal coalition soon evolved to the point where it needed a more concrete organizational structure, so The Greenlining Institute was established in 1993.
-The Greenlining Institute was founded on the belief that diverse communities are a source of unrealized assets and strength, and it is that diversity that leads to greater effectiveness.
-Our now-retired co-founders, Robert Gnaizda and John C. Gamboa, paved the way with their vision, tenacity, and courage, fighting for social change in unexplored policy areas.
+What began as an informal coalition grew so much that it needed a more concrete organizational structure, so The Greenlining Institute was established in 1993.
+The Greenlining Institute was founded on the belief that diverse communities are a source of unrealized assets and strength, and diversity leads to greater effectiveness.

 The Greenlining Institute remains connected to the grassroots via the Greenlining Coalition, a diverse group of over 50 African American, Asian American and Latino community-based organizations that comprise one of the nation’s most effective and longest lasting multi-ethnic coalitions.
 By combining the grassroots energy of these organizations with the institutional strength of The Greenlining Institute, we are able to leverage the unique capabilities of each into an effective engine for social change.